reeselevine/reeselevine.github.io/_pages/about.md

 I am currently collaborating on projects related to GPU security and compiler correctness.
 I am also actively contributing to [llama.cpp](https://github.com/ggml-org/llama.cpp) in order to bring GPU-accelerated inference to the browser using WebGPU, opening up research opportunities in portable performance, efficient LLM quantization, and improving GPU programming models.

 <div class="alert alert-primary" role="alert">
 I am currently exploring full-time opportunities!
-I am interested in working on GPU (or other accelerator) programming languages and architecture, AI infrastructure (especially but not limited to *local* LLM inference), or other roles related to parallel and concurrent programming.
+I am interested in working on GPU (or other accelerator) programming languages and architecture, AI infrastructure (especially but not limited to <i>local</i> LLM inference), or other roles related to parallel and concurrent programming.
 Please reach out if you have an opening or want to learn more about my research.
 </div>